Get yourself active shooter training with this collection of active shooter resources for your own knowledge and defense.

 Why You Need Active Shooter Training

-It is open to everyone to help make aware and even hold training for an Active Shooter situation.
-These resources cover applications from the workplace, school campus (K-12, Higher education, First Responders at Schools), and even churches or temples.
+It is open to everyone to help make them aware and even hold training for an Active Shooter situation.
+These resources cover applications from the workplace, school campuses (K-12, Higher education, First Responders at Schools), and even churches or temples.

 You can go to those sites and get the information for yourselves and implement them to make our world a bit safer and increase awareness as much as we can.
 I have also left the hyperlinks directly from the agency pages.

 Get These Free Active Shooter Training Courses Today

 The main place I have found much of the information regarding many things related to security and the EMS world is the FEMA Independent Study courses.
 These courses are free of charge and can even be applied towards college credits.

 This information can be found on the FEMA page.
 If you want to learn more about them, please take a look at their website as I am not an expert on that subject.

 At my day job, we have a bit of a unique situation.
 Our location is very far from pretty much everything which is good for us in case of trespassers.